muyaszed/sharetenary/README.md

 x- item

 ## Feature
-- user can follow other user
+- X user can follow other user
 - user can like itenary
 - user can share itenary
 - user can bookmark itenary